 Incense burning was common place in hospitals, places of worship and the home to promote health, clear the air, enhance meditation and spiritual practices, in celebration or remembrance or to cultivate a sense of protection and grounding.

-Our blends have been created to celebrate the energies of the beautiful plants within the blend and are best suited to use in rituals, for smoke cleansing and clearing and meditation practices.
+Our blends have been created to celebrate the energies of the beautiful plants within the blend and are best suited for use in rituals, for smoke cleansing and clearing and meditation practices.
 We do not add fragrance or essential oils to our blends and they are not intended solely for use as a fragrance enhancer.

 We have had many questions about how to use our incense blends so we wanted to provide some more information in this post.

 Our favourite way to burn our loose incense blends is using an incense burner with a mesh top so the herbs smoulder above a candle.
-Our Wild Fen loose incense burners in store now.

 You can also add a pinch of loose incense to a charcoal disk in a burner for ceremonial use outdoors or in a well ventilated area

-1 thought on “How we Burn our Loose Incense Blends”
+4 thoughts on “How we Burn our Loose Incense Blends”